dominikt2/mobile_chess_engine/README.md

 ## 🔧 Features:
 - Five depth levels for the engine to chose from
--
-Supports:
 - Castling (with correct square checks)
-  -En passant
+- En passant
 - Promotion
 - Move generation and validation from scratch
 - Cross-platform (mobile and desktop)

 ## 🤖 AI Logic
 - Chess engine us using MiniMax algorithm